LisaHollaus/Simple-IMC-Messaging-Protocol/README.md

 The protocol defines following operations:

 - Ping: Check if the daemon is alive.
 - Connect: Establish a connection between the client and the daemon.
+- Connecting: The daemon is connecting to another daemon (chat partner).
 - Chat: Send chat messages from the client to the daemon.
 - Quit: Disconnect the client from the daemon.
 - ERROR: Send an error message from the daemon to the client.